ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 <img src="https://github.com/ProjectBethesda/ProjectBethesda-ResearchClassificationModel/blob/master/media/sql%20transformation.jpg"/>

 **Step 2: Normalization**
+ * In this phase we will normalize our data to remove noise from our model the script below will:
+   - Convert all text to lowercase
+   - Remove Stopwords from NLTK Stopwords Corpus
+   - Remove Standalone numbers (1, 2, 3 but not brca1)
+   - Remove Number Words (one,two, three)
+   - Remove Punctuation (periods, commas, etc)
  * Drag Stopwords dataset into the expierment
  * Drag the python script module into the expierment
  * Put the following python code normalization snipped into the expierment